-3.0 Outreach and Engagement Approach
+4. Outreach & Engagement Approach

-The Department will kick-off the project with two surveys: one focused on the general public and bicycle and electric vehicle users, and one focused on developers.
+The Department will kick-off the project with two surveys: one focused on the general public and bicycle and electric vehicle users, and one focused on developers and property owners.
 These surveys will help inform existing needs and barriers and what incentives would be most attractive and useful.
-Results will be used to craft code language, as will comparisons with other jurisdictions and model codes.
+Results will be used to craft code language, as will comparisons with other jurisdictions.
 Staff will also conduct outreach to automotive dealerships in Kitsap County to obtain EV/plug-in hybrid sales data and to gas stations regarding their plans for installing charging infrastructure and, in rural areas especially, bicycle parking facilities.

 The primary means of public participation will be the surveys, presentations, workshops, open houses, and public hearings before the Planning Commission and Board of County Commissioners.

-Kitsap County Draft: December 27, 2021 Page 6 of 12 Staff also proposes establishing a workshop group to help guide proposed code language development.
-Workshop group composition to be determined, but staff is aiming to include one member each from the Planning Commission and the Non-Motorized Committee, one electric/plug-in hybrid vehicle owner, one charging facility installer, one developer (likely a volunteer sourced from KBA), one environmental organization member (likely Washington Environmental Council), one bike shop owner, one cyclist/cycling advocate, one member from each CAC, and one member from Kitsap Transit.
+Staff also proposes establishing a workshop group to help guide proposed code language development.
+Workshop group composition to be determined, but staff is aiming to include one member each from the Planning Commission and the Non-Motorized Committee, one electric/plugin hybrid vehicle owner, one charging facility installer, one developer (likely a volunteer sourced from KBA), one environmental organization member (likely Washington Environmental Council), one bike shop owner, one cyclist/cycling advocate, one member from each CAC, and one member from Kitsap Transit.

 Recognizing that not all interested parties can attend public meetings, alternative means of outreach and engagement are proposed, such as electronic project announcements via email and social media, a project website, and online comment form to broaden awareness and participation.
-The initial draft will be refined by the County's Planning Commission during two (2) work study sessions prior to presenting a final draft proposal for consideration at the Planning Commission Public Hearing.
+The initial draft will be refined by the County's Planning Commission during two (2) work study sessions prior to presenting a final draft proposal for consideration at the Planning Commission Public

+Hearing.
 The following tools will be employed to achieve widespread and ongoing involvement:

-3.1 County-wide Survey & Events
+• County-wide Survey & Events